mncy-earth/data-wow-test/README.md

 ![Database Design](/others/images/Database%20Design.png)

-In PostgreSQL database, the table of interest is `data_sample`, which is located within the `postgres_db` database, under the `dwh` schema.
+In the PostgreSQL database, the table of interest is `data_sample`, which is located within the `postgres_db` database, under the `dwh` schema.
 This table contains a total of 5 columns, detailed as follows:
 | Column Name       | Data Type           |
 | ----------------- | ------------------- |
 | department_name   | VARCHAR(32)         |